Art Writer Robin Cembalest

 The Colonial-Art Revolution

 In the United States, the art made in Spain’s Latin American colonies used to be considered artistically minor and politically incorrect.
-Now, as intellectual trends coincide with demographic realities, it’s on the cutting edge of art history—and the wish lists of top museums
+Now, as intellectual trends coincide with demographic realities, it’s on the cutting edge of art history—and the wish lists of top museums.

 How Kongo Art Became a Call to Action